LevantinLynx/gotify-to-ntfy-proxy/README.md

-# Gotify to Ntfy Relay Proxy
+# Gotify to Ntfy Proxy
 This is intended to be used with Proxmox v8+ to get Ntfy integration with the "new" notification system.
 At time of writing there is no native Ntfy integration in Proxmox.

 ## Proxmox settings